timescale/docs/timescaledb/contribute-to-docs.md

 : Do not use.

 *Timescale*
-: The name of the company.
+: The name of the company, and the name of the product in a general sense.
 Do not use camel case.

+&#10060; TimeScale

 &#128077; Timescale is hosting a virtual event.

-&#10060; I have installed Timescale to manage my time-series data.
+&#128077; I have installed Timescale to manage my time-series data.

-&#10060; TimeScale
+*Timescale Cloud*
+: The name of the product.
+Always capitalize the initial letters.

+&#10060; "I am using Timescale cloud to manage my time-series data."

+&#10060; "I am using TS Cloud to manage my time-series data."

+&#128077; "I am using Timescale Cloud to manage my time-series data."

 *TimescaleDB*
-: The name of the product.
-Capitalize the initial letter, and the "DB" at the end.
+: The name of the PostgreSQL extension.
+Always capitalize the initial letter and the DB at the end if using in prose.
+If referring directly to the name of the extension, use all lowercase.

+&#10060; "I installed timescaleDB to manage my time-series data."

+&#128077; "I installed the `timescaledb` extension to manage my time-series data."

-&#128077; "I have installed TimescaleDB to manage my time-series data."
+&#128077; "I installed TimescaleDB to manage my time-series data."

-&#10060; "TimescaleDB is hosting a virtual event."

-&#10060; "I want to install TimeScaleDB"

 *tobs*
 : The observability suite.
 Do not use capitalization, even when it begins a sentence.
 If possible, rewrite the sentence to avoid this.

+&#10060; "Tobs can be used to install."

 &#128077; "Install using tobs"

-&#10060; "Tobs can be used to install."
+*TSDB*
+: Do not use.
+Use "Timescale database" instead.

 ### U